cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

     SendCoinsFromAccountToModule(ctx sdk.Context, senderAddr sdk.AccAddress, recipientModule string, amt sdk.Coins) error
 }
 ```
 These 2 functions need to exactly match those declared [here](https://github.com/cosmos/cosmos-sdk/blob/8b78406/x/bank/keeper/keeper.go#L37-L39), copy / paste to the rescue.
 The magic of Go is that any object that has your 2 functions above will be a `BankKeeper`.
-Because the bank's keeper has these 2 functions, it will one.
+Because the bank's keeper has these 2 functions, it will be one.

 Now with the requirements declared, it is time to make sure your keeper receives a reference.
 First, add a `BankKeeper` to your keeper in `x/checkers/keeper/keeper.go`: